michael2012z/BitBible/markdown/KJV/files/1Chr.md

 39. And there they were with David three days, eating and drinking: for their brethren had prepared for them.

-40. Moreover they that were nigh them, even unto Issachar and Zebulun and Naphtali, brought bread on asses, and on camels, and on mules, and on oxen, and meat, meal, cakes of figs, and bunches of raisins, and wine, and oil, and oxen, and sheep abundantly: for there was joy in Israel.meat…: or, victual of meal
+40. Moreover they that were nigh them, even unto Issachar and Zebulun and Naphtali, brought bread on asses, and on camels, and on mules, and on oxen, and meat, meal, cakes of figs, and bunches of raisins, and wine, and oil, and oxen, and sheep abundantly: for there was joy in Israel.

 ## 1 Chronicles 13

 1. And David consulted with the captains of thousands and hundreds, and with every leader.

-2. And David said unto all the congregation of Israel, If it seem good unto you, and that it be of the Lord our God, let us send abroad unto our brethren every where, that are left in all the land of Israel, and with them also to the priests and Levites which are in their cities and suburbs, that they may gather themselves unto us:send…: Heb. break forth and sendin their…: Heb. in the cities of their suburbs
+2. And David said unto all the congregation of Israel, If it seem good unto you, and that it be of the Lord our God, let us send abroad unto our brethren every where, that are left in all the land of Israel, and with them also to the priests and Levites which are in their cities and suburbs, that they may gather themselves unto us:

-3. And let us bring again the ark of our God to us: for we enquired not at it in the days of Saul.bring…: Heb. bring about
+3. And let us bring again the ark of our God to us: for we enquired not at it in the days of Saul.

 4. And all the congregation said that they would do so: for the thing was right in the eyes of all the people.